ireneangelucci/ODE-solver-for-Fluid-Dynamics/Solutions.md

 </p>
 <em>Convection Cells or Benard Cells (Source: Wikipedia)</em>

 In both the temperature and velocity contour plot, we can observe the formation of convection cells.
 Glyphs highlight the closed velocity loops as expected for the problem.
 However, the pattern is not very regular in the present case.
 This may be due to coarse grids or smaller domain size as Rayleigh Benard convection requires the height of the fluid layer to be much smaller than the horizontal dimensions.
+The simulation was repeated with a longer domanin but results obtained were qualitatively similar.

 <p>
 <img src="docs/Worksheet2_Plots/RB_TempContour_VelGlyph.png" width="500">